computer-lab/computerlab.io/source/_posts/use-naked-domain-with-openshift.md

 author: Patrick Steadman
 ---

+### The Problem:
+By default, when using OpenShift, you must use `www.example.com` instead of simply `example.com`.
+If users attempt to visit `example.com`, the browser will simply hang.

+RedHat's OpenShift doesn't support static IPs, which makes it difficult to set up typical 'naked' A Record.
+Root level CNames make it impossible to use mail servers, etc.  What to do?

+### The Solution:

 [WWWizer](http://wwwizer.com/naked-domain-redirect) offers a free service that redirects `example.com` to `www.example.com`.
 You just create an A Record